-If a significant amount of time has passed since the most recent financial statements included in the offering document, it may be appropriate to include a summary of recent financial results in the "summary box."
-Examples of "recent results" disclosures are most common after a quarter or half year (depending on how frequently the issuer reports) is completed but before financial statements concerning that quarter/half year have become available.
+If a significant amount of time has passed since the most recent financial statements included in the offering document, it may be appropriate to include a summary of the quarter in progress (or recently ended) in the "summary box" even before full financial statements for that quarter are required.
+Examples of "recent results" disclosures are most common after a quarter is completed but before financial statements for that quarter have become available.
 The issuer and the underwriters will want to tell investors as soon as possible about any positive improvement in operating trends, while if the recent results are negative, recent results disclosure may be advisable to avoid any negative surprises for investors when the full quarterly/half yearly numbers become available.